 VA’s Maria Hagardt presented some of VA’s projects aimed at engaging young people in science, including the annual Researchers’ Night mass experiments, the EU YouCount project addressing social inclusion plus a serious game on the bioeconomy being developed by AllThingsBio.

 Pedro Russo from Leiden University highlighted the work of the Citizen Science Lab at Leiden University in the Netherlands, to engage communities in tackling local issues.
 He also spoke about the school-led community development approach being used by Open Science Hubs in a number of countries.
 The work of the Horizon 2020 ORION Open Science project was also shared by Emma Martinez from the Babraham Institute in the UK, who showcased learnings from the public dialogues and other co-creation experiments.

 Following short presentations, delegates were invited to share their own experiences of putting open science into practice in a breakout area of the PCST platform.
 Discussion focused around incentives for researchers to undertake citizen engagement activities plus the challenges of engaging a diverse range of participants, particularly in certain fields.

 VA’s Secretary General and President of EUSEA, Cissi Askwall, also chaired a workshop organised by EUSEA to collate input to inform the development of a new European Science Engagement Platform.
 The platform will act as a source of advice and inspiration for those involved in science communication and public engagement.

-All the sessions from the PCST 2020+1 conference were recorded and are available for delegates to watch via the ‘catch up’ area of the conference platform until 27 June.
+All the sessions from the PCST 2020+1 conference were recorded and are available to watch until May 2020 at the conference web platform.